 I can't believe it.
 Here it is, after a mere 19 months or so of effort.
 I tried to photograph The Thing (as I call it) from straight-on, but there was always a glare spot on The Thing's face.
 I had a lens filter, a bounce flash--no dice, still glare.
 A real photographer would know what to do, but this photographer simply moved to the side a foot or so.

 Simon insisted that there be a penguin classic placed in front of The Thing to show the size of it.
-(It's The Innocence of Father Brown.)
+(It's

 Here is a close up of The Hulk's face.
 Because his face is, strictly speaking, a human face with real emotion, it was the hardest thing to capture with the glass.
 I don't think it's a complete success, but it isn't as bad as I feared it would be when I was putting it together over a year ago.